dart-archive/dart_docker/base/README.md

 ## Usage

+To configure Docker not to copy across `pub` generated files into the Docker file system, create a `.dockerignore` with the following contents.

+    # Files and directories created by pub
+    .dart_tool/
+    .packages
+    .pub/
+    build/

 If you have an application directory with a `pubspec.yaml` file and the main application entry point in `main.dart` you can create a `Dockerfile` in the application directory with the following content: